jaodur/puzzled/.github/PULL_REQUEST_TEMPLATE.md

 #### Summary of Changes (What does this PR do?)
+- Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

 #### Is this change ready to hit production in its current state?
+- [ ] Yes
+- [ ] No

-Status of maturity (all need to be checked before merging):
+#### Status of maturity (all need to be checked before merging):

 - [ ] I consider this code done
 - [ ] I've tested this locally